-Whether you can’t stop snapping at people, can’t stop drinking, or can’t stop thinking stupid thoughts, feeling out of control can be frustrating.
+Whether you can’t stop snapping at people, can’t stop drinking, or can’t stop your mind from spiraling into dark places, feeling out of control can be frustrating.
 Sometimes it’s scary, and sometimes it’s exciting… until we wake up the next day and realize what we’ve done.

 It’s normal to feel out of control every once in a while.
 We all make mistakes and do things we regret.
 But if you find yourself losing control all the time, there’s probably more going on.